 However, if passion by-passes the will, and the intellect and is driving the ship in our alcohol analogy, then that person is in trouble.
 Only on occasion and in moderation should your intellect and will allow your alcohol passion to come into play.
 So, when you have one glass of alcohol over and above three-four drinks you’re displaying the virtue of temperance.
 Therefore, to reach the virtue the three layers of your soul need to be operating like a well-oiled machine in the order of intellect, will, passion.

 Aquinas also shows that the virtues fulfill the three layers of your soul.
 For example, the virtue of prudence (making the right decision at the right time) perfects the intellect.
 The virtue of justice (doing the right thing) perfects the will.
 The virtue of fortitude (courage) completes the irascible desire.
 The virtue of temperance (moderation) perfects your concupiscible desires.
 Your desire wants to eat a pint of ice cream or consume four pizza slices, but temperance perfects this desire and eventually reduces it.
-So, Thomas Aquinas when he arranges the four cardinal virtues, pins the tail on the donkey for each of these parts of your soul – the intellectual to prudence, the will to justice, the passions (which are good when rightly ordered) to fortitude, and the concupiscible passions to temperance.
+So, Thomas Aquinas when he arranges the four cardinal virtues, pins the tail on the donkey for each of these parts of your soul – the intellectual to prudence, the will to justice, the irascible passions to fortitude, and the concupiscible passions to temperance.
 Aquinas allows you to shape the parts of your soul in a way that cues you up for success.
 And when you master this formula, at this point you practically become a saint.

 The reason we have the theological virtues of faith, hope, and charity is to sharpen the lower virtues which perfects who God made you with an intellect, will, and passions.
 Then, you become the ideal human – a saint.